Developing a Measurement Plug-In Client with Python

 Run the following command to list the registered and active measurements on the

-machine: ni_measurement_plugin_client_generator
+machine: ni-measurement-plugin-client-generator

 --interactive